 Terry: I can tell you.
 You can tell me.
 That's why I'm glad you found out, partner. (they grin at each other and the episode ends)

-The end of "Revenant" where Terry and Matt are going through pictures of a trip they took with their dad.
+The end of "Revenant" where Terry and Matt are going through pictures of a trip they took with their late dad.

 There's also a moment midway through the episode where Terry goes into Matt's room and pulls up his blanket over him as he sleeps.
 Aw.